svsool/memo/README.md

 ## Why?

 Because your knowledge base deserves to be powered by open source.
-Read more [here](https://github.com/svsool/memo/issues/9#issuecomment-658893538).

 ## Getting started